 Sometimes a quick restart is all you need if Surface Pro 3 can’t connect to this network.

 5. Check Date and Time settings

-- Go to Start, and select Settings> Time & language.
+- Go to Start, and select Settings and choose Time & language.

 - Make sure the info is correct or make changes as necessary.